Prioritising by the value of a feature's presence and the cost of its absence

 A visual way of showing priorities

-One way of doing so is by using Mike Timko's Cost-Value analysis.
+One way of doing so is by using Mike Timko's Cost-Value or Better-Worse analysis.
+As a reminder, value of presence = and cost of absence = -

 Let's use an example where all features are in the Attract category: